-The report shows a small pay gap in favour of men at 31st March 2023 when considering the mean and median pay gaps.
-This pay gap is driven by the distribution of men and women in the organisation in 2022/23.
+The report shows a small pay gap in favour of men as at 31st March 2024 when considering the mean and median pay gaps.
+This pay gap is driven by the distribution of men and women in the organisation in 2024/25.
 As there are proportionately more women than men in lower paid and part time roles at the Council, this has resulted in women's average pay being slightly less than men's average pay.

-Overall, I am pleased with the result as the gap continues to remain low and significantly lower than national figures for the public sector.
+Overall, I am pleased with the result as the gap continues to remain relatively low and significantly lower than the national figures.